 \section{Coarse-grained curvature perturbation}

 If a large fluctuation of the curvature perturbation appears across a Hubble patch, this patch may collapse and form a black hole.
-For causality reasons, whether or not this occurs can only depend on the value of the curvature perturbation inside the patch.
-This is why the coarse-grained curvature perturbation is defined as the mean value of the curvature perturbation over a Hubble patch, of comoving volume $(aH)^3$, \bea \zeta_{\mathrm{cg}} (\bm{x}) = (aH)^3 \int\dd\bm{y} \zeta(\bm{y}) W\left(aH\left\vert \bm{y} - \bm{x}\right\vert \right), \eea where $W$ is a window function such that $W(x)\simeq 1$ if $x\ll 1$ and $W(x)\simeq 0 $ if $x\gg 1$, and normalised in the sense that $ 4\pi \int_0^\infty x^2 W(x)\dd x=1$, such that after coarse graining, a constant field remains a constant field of the same value.
-When $\zetacg(\bm{x})$ exceeds a certain threshold $\zeta_\uc$, the Hubble patch centred on $\bm{x}$ collapses and forms a black hole.
+For causality reasons, it is often argued that whether or not this occurs can only depend on the value of the curvature perturbation inside the patch.
+This is why the coarse-grained curvature perturbation, defined as the mean value of the curvature perturbation over a Hubble patch, of comoving volume $(aH)^3$, is usually considered, \bea \zeta_{\mathrm{cg}} (\bm{x}) = (aH)^3 \int\dd\bm{y} \zeta(\bm{y}) W\left(aH\left\vert \bm{y} - \bm{x}\right\vert \right), \eea where $W$ is a window function such that $W(x)\simeq 1$ if $x\ll 1$ and $W(x)\simeq 0 $ if $x\gg 1$, and normalised in the sense that $ 4\pi \int_0^\infty x^2 W(x)\dd x=1$, such that after coarse graining, a constant field remains a constant field of the same value.
+A usual criterion for PBH formation is that when $\zetacg(\bm{x})$ exceeds a certain threshold $\zeta_\uc$, the Hubble patch centred on $\bm{x}$ collapses and forms a black hole.